zhouyl/flowblade/docs/components/forms/textarea.md

 | `placeholder` | `string` | `null` | Placeholder text |
 | `rows` | `int` | `3` | Number of rows |
 | `resize` | `boolean` | `true` | Allow resize |

+### Style Props

+Textarea supports all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Sizes